Enforcement Behavior

 Supported modes: Hosted Hybrid Local Available in: Free Solo Teams

-A policy bundle carries three top-level settings that govern what happens outside the happy path of a rule match.
-All three ship inside the signed, encrypted bundle, so a tampered file cannot flip an organization from deny to allow.
+A policy bundle carries four top-level settings that govern what happens outside the happy path of a rule match.
+All four ship inside the signed, encrypted bundle, so a tampered file cannot flip an organization from deny to allow.

 | Knob | Values | Fires when | Default |